 There are many different groups of dancers that you might see throughout the festival, with dances inspired by both indigenous and imported traditions.
 Here’s our at-a-glance guide to La Tirana’s dances:

 Diablada - One of the festival’s most ancient dances, the diablada is characterised by the fearsome devil masks worn by male dancers.
 The dance represents the timeless struggle between good and evil, as female dancers with their hands on their hips coquettishly court the richly dressed men who dance with their fists raised.

-Chino - Characterised by its leaping and feats of balance, this dance was brought to Chile along with the Spanish colonisers and is still going strong.
+Chino - Characterized by its leaping and feats of balance, this dance was brought to Chile along with the Spanish colonizers and is still going strong.
 Dancers of the chino were traditionally men - although there are an increasing number of women getting involved - and wear old-style mining clothes in heavily embroidered dark brown shades.

 Where Is It?

 The tiny town of La Tirana is in Chile’s arid far north, not far from the borders with Bolivia and Peru, which is why many of the pilgrims attending the festival are from these nearby neighbours.
 Lodging around La Tirana can be limited so many people choose to stay in Iquique and travel to the town on the day itself.

 How Do I Get There?